vmware-archive/skymarshal/README.md

 ### Future considerations

 We want to investigate the ability to grant personal access tokens.
+This should just be a matter of exchanging the personal access token for a concourse token which contains all necessary claims.